 I've finished my first game since Vatn Squid.
 This was my contribution to the GameJolt IndieGames Demake Competition.
-The game I chose to do for this was a game called Hold Off Red by Matt Thorson, the gentleman responsible for Jumper, Give Up Robot, and a hole slew of others.
+The game I chose to do for this was a game called Hold Off Red by Maddy Thorson, the person responsible for Jumper, Give Up Robot, and a hole slew of others.

 To sum up Hold Off Red, you play as a heart, stationary in the middle of the play-field and unable to move, that has to fend off Woes by shooting them.
 There's RPG elements and strategy involved galore (you have a bunch of different 'ultimate attacks' you can choose from, all with nice advantages and disadvantages).

 But that's not why I really like Hold Off Red.

 I'm very likely reading into it a little too much, but on the surface, the game appears to be just that description above.
 But, why Woes?
 Why even a Heart?
 The symbolism just kind of strikes me everytime.
 I always feel that Hold Off Red is a game about hopelessness, or at least a representative of all of the things that make us feel hopeless.
 You can't really win.
 All you can do is try to stop as many Woes as you can before you're eventually completely overrun and have no chance to survive.
 It's just... so damn BLEAK.

 What's even more special about this is the fact that a narrative that interesting doesn't get in the way or consume the gameplay at all.
 It is companioned with it; bold enough to peak your interest, yet subtle enough that you can only think about it at key moments.

 If you haven't played Hold Off Red, you at least need to try it.
 It's not really for twitch-shooter people or anything, but the difficulty curve is really nice, though it takes just a tad bit to get into it.
 Just go PLAY IT already.